 The Russian military is becoming increasingly adept at exploiting weak points to overwhelm Ukrainian defenses by using a large number of troops and firepower.
 After capturing Vuhledar in early October, Moscow intensified its push towards Toretsk.
 It advanced deeper into the central Donetsk Oblast almost five months after it exploited a poorly organized Ukrainian unit rotation to penetrate the 2014 defense.

-The current hot spots of the war, besides Toretsk are the Pokrovsk sector and Kurakhove sector and southwest of Toretsk.
+The current hot spots of the war, besides Toretsk are the Pokrovsk sector and Kurakhove sector west and southwest of Toretsk.
 According to Western and Ukrainian experts, there are signs of a possible new Russian push to further stretch Ukrainian forces elsewhere.

 Emil Kastehelmi is an analyst with the Finland-based Black Bird Group.
 The group has provided detailed coverage on the war using open sources.
 He said Ukraine faces a difficult balance between its ability replace casualties by fresh troops and trading “as little as possible to inflict severe casualties on the Russians.”